MrFriendCS/MrFriendCS.github.io/gui/README.md

 * master: what it will be added to.
 Can be another widget.
 * text: the text to be displayed.
-* font: style and size
+* font: text style and size
 * fg: text colour.
 * bg: background colour.
 * command: function to be called.

-Not every parameter work with every widget.
+Not every parameter works with every widget.

 ### Adding a Widget

 Widgets can be added using either the `pack()` or `grid()` method.

-The `pack()` method adds the widgets in order, working down the screen.
+The `pack()` method adds the widgets in order, from top to bottom.

 The `grid()` method adds widgets at a specific location, using rows and columns.

-The same method must be used to add widgets to the window.
+Only one method can be used to add widgets to the window.

 Widgets can be added with a number of parameters:

-* padx: extra padding to left and right.
+* padx: extra padding to the left and right.
 * padx: extra padding above and below.

 `pack()` method parameters: